Frozen Salmon In Air Fryer

 Preheat your air fryer to 400° F (204° C) for 5 minutes and gather your ingredients.

-- Arrange salmon: place the frozen salmon in the air fryer with skin side down—Cook for 9 minutes.
+- Arrange salmon: place the frozen salmon in the air fryer with skin side down—Cook for 9 minutes This stage is to defrost/thaw the fillets.

-- Oil and season: Open the fryer basket, spray the salmon filets with oil, and season with sea salt.
+- Oil and season: After thawing, open the fryer basket, spray the salmon filets with oil, and season with sea salt.
 Continue to air fry for 7-8 minutes.

 - Checking for doneness: Once the salmon is done cooking, use a meat thermometer to check the internal temperature.